 Starting 2018, available-for-sale investments are presented as financial assets at fair value through other comprehensive income according to PFRS 9, Financial Instruments.
-Financial assets at fair value through other comprehensive income amounted to US\$11.64 million at the end of 2018.
+Equity instruments at fair value through other comprehensive income amounted to US\$11.64 million at the end of 2018.

 Starting 2018, held-to-maturity investments are presented as financial assets at amortized cost according to PFRS 9, Financial Instruments.
-Financial assets at amortized cost totaled US\$12.99 million at the end of 2018.
+Debt instruments at amortized cost totaled US\$12.99 million at the end of 2018.